-Although volunteers play a vital role in our ongoing ability to carry out our mission, we also require funds to conduct projects and manage operations.
+Although volunteers play a vital role in our ongoing ability to carry out our mission, funds are required to conduct projects and manage operations.
 We welcome and encourage all financial support, large and small.
-Please consider making a tax-deductible contribution to SHE via PayPal or credit card, or write a check to "Solar Household Energy" and send by mail to: 5 Lochness Ct., Rockville, MD 20850-2950, attn: Richard Stolz.
+Please consider making a tax-deductible contribution to SHE via PayPal or credit card, or write a check to "Solar Household Energy" and send by mail to: 5 Lochness Ct., Rockville, MD 20850-2950, Attn: Richard Stolz.
 We also encourage inquiries about our finances and operations.
 All our board members and staff can be reached via email to: inquiries@she-inc.org